 BIO

 He exhibited across New York State, including Buffalo AKG Museum, Castellani Art Museum (touring show), CEPA Gallery, Chautauqua Institution, the University at Buffalo, New York University, SUNY New Paltz, and Visual Studies Workshop (one-person show), as well as Brockport University, Fredonia University, Houghton College, and Ithaca College.
 Colby's works are in the Polaroid, Chautauqua Institution, SUNY/JCC, and Richard Lewis (Touchstone Center for Children, NYC) collections.
-Colby received several artist and residency grants (NYFA and NYSCA) and an NEA to curate Arno Rafael Minkkinen's Weightlessness exhibition.
+Colby’s achievemnts include receiving several artist and residency grants (NYFA and NYSCA), and an NEA to curate Arno Rafael Minkkinen's Weightlessness exhibition.
+He served several offices with the Society for Photographic Education (SPE) North East Region.
 Colby received artist commissions for Jamestown Community Colleges Science Center and Hultquist Library.

-Colby received the State University of New York Chancellor's Award for Excellence in Professional Service, recognizing outstanding performance and contributions to institutional quality.
-He received the President's Administrative Excellence Award and the Faculty Awards for Teaching Excellence.
+Colby received the State University of New York Chancellor's Award for Excellence in Professional Service, which recognizes outstanding performance and contributions to institutional quality.
+He also received the President's Administrative Excellence Award and several Faculty Awards for Teaching Excellence.

 CV

-After three decades of serving as the Weeks and Centre Gallery Director of Exhibitions, Galleries, and Collections, Colby works as a freelance artist, curator, and cultural creative.
+After three decades of serving as the Weeks and Centre Gallery Director of Exhibitions, Galleries, and Collections, Colby works as a freelance artist, curator, artist coach, and cultural creative.
 He actively pursues his artwork and is a special projects coordinator for St. Luke's Episcopal Church, Jamestown, NY.
 His curating includes presenting B. Proud as a speaker for the Jamestown Pride Fest 2023.
-B. Proud is a legendary LGBTQ+ artist and activist who will explain her First Comes Love and Transcending Love exhibitions, books, films, and stories.
-Colby also chairs the Stanley A. Weeks Braw Caddie Clan scholarship committee, presenting awards to distinguished Jamestown High School scholar-athletes.
+B. Proud is a legendary LGBTQ+ artist and activist who shows her First Comes Love and Transcending Love exhibitions, books, films, and stories.
+Colby also chairs the Stanley A. Weeks Braw Caddie Clan scholarship committee, presenting awards to distinguished scholar-athletes.

 Colby's worldview melds perennial wisdom from indigenous cultures to Buddhist, Hindu, and Christian traditions.
 Episcopalian luminaries inspire—Sally Bingham, Margaret Mead, Reverend Anna Pauline "Pauli" Murray, Bishop Gene Robinson, John Shelby Sponge, and Allen Wilson Watts.
 This group embraces the breadth of humanity, the full spectrum of spirituality, and social justice.